Thousands Expected to Attend Klyde Warren Park's Independence Celebration, Free Fireworks Show

-Kit Sawers, President of Klyde Warren Park, says it is the park’s first major public event since the start of the pandemic.READ MORE: Fourth Stimulus Check: Is Another Relief Payment Coming?
+Kit Sawers, President of Klyde Warren Park, says it is the park’s first major public event since the start of the pandemic.READ MORE: Pregnant Woman Gives Birth After Being Shot In Road Rage Incident In Dallas, Police Say

 “It’s independence from COVID as much as it is independence celebrating our country,” Sawers explains.
 “Really it is a chance for everyone to get back together and to reflect for a moment as a community on what we have been through this past year, but really celebrate the future.”